SweetyDeena/S-WebApp-ARM-/README.md

 "Publish Azure Static Web Apps using an ARM Template"

-Using these templates, we can deploy Azure Static Web Apps.
+Using these templates, Azure Static Web Apps can be deployed.

 Running the deployment: